readthedocs/ethicalads.io/content/pages/vision.md

-Whether you are a prospective advertiser, you're looking to run our ads on your site, or you just care about privacy and you want to learn more, we want to define *ethical advertising* here so that you know we're talking about.
+Whether you are a prospective advertiser, you're looking to run our ads on your site, or you just care about privacy and you want to learn more, we want to define *ethical advertising* for you here.

 ## What is ethical advertising